2003 invasion of Iraq order of battle

-This is the order of battle for the invasion of Iraq during the Iraq War between coalition forces and Iraqi forces supported by Fedayeen Saddam irregulars and others between March 19 and May 1, 2003.
+This is the order of battle for the invasion of Iraq during the Iraq War between coalition forces and the Iraqi Armed Forces; Fedayeen Saddam irregulars; and others between March 20 and May 1, 2003.

+The United States Army has defined an "order of battle" as the "identification and command structure" of a unit or formation.
+Operation Iraqi Freedom force organization changed frequently.

+In the listings below "BN" refers to a battalion, a military unit.
+In the United States and United Kingdom, a combat battalion is usually approximately 600-800 personnel strong.

 Coalition Forces Land Component Command

 Lieutenant General David D. McKiernan, Commanding.